Fides in Flavian Literature

 "This book is a major contribution to research on Flavian literature, and excellently unpacks the extraordinary semantic and cultural range of fides, while also tying it to its peculiarly Flavian context."

 Jean-Michel Hulls, Department of Classics, Dulwich College

 Author InformationAntony Augoustakis is a professor in the Department of the Classics at the University of Illinois at Urbana-Champaign.

-Emma Buckley is a Senior Lecturer in the School of Classics and the University of St Andrews.
+Emma Buckley is a senior lecturer in the School of Classics at the University of St Andrews.